 Lieutenant Watling successfully completed his parachute training on course number 99 at RAF Ringway, from 19 January to 3 February 1944.
 His course report stated “Efficient leader and pupil, always cheerful and reliable”.

-He was posted to A Company, as O/C (Officer Commanding) 4 Platoon, 156 Battalion, the Parachute Regiment, and during the fighting in North Africa he was responsible for the rescue of a wounded man from a minefield.
+He was posted to A Company, as O/C (Officer Commanding) 4 Platoon, 156 Parachute Battalion, and during the fighting in North Africa he was responsible for the rescue of a wounded man from a minefield.
 The man had been carrying important papers and in recovering him Lt Watling had also been wounded, and for this he was awarded the BEM (British Empire Medal).
 He also took part in Operation Market Garden (Arnhem).

 Lt Watkins was killed in action on 19 September 1944, aged 28, and was given a field burial 50 yards north of Oosterbeek Station by the roadside, and was re-interred to Arnhem Oosterbeek War Cemetery on 8 August 1945.